Hall of Fame Honorees

 A native of Walton County, Georgia, Judson Mitcham grew up in Monroe.
 As his poetry reveals, his father, Wilson, worked for the local mill and his mother, Myrtle, “worked for the New Deal Seed Loan Program, for the school, local paper, county agent and the church.”
 Both figure prominently in his poetry, which, though firmly grounded in Georgia, often transcends any local setting in its contemplation of eternal subjects -- family, age, love, death, and loss.

-“I want to sing,” he says, for “the cotton dust caught in the sunlight” and for “this woman/who spits off the bridge and goes on.”(“On the Otis Redding Bridge,” from Somewhere in Ecclesiastes)
+“I want to sing,” Mitcham writes, for “the cotton dust caught in the sunlight” and for “this woman/who spits off the bridge and goes on.”(“On the Otis Redding Bridge,” in Somewhere in Ecclesiastes)

 Mitcham has the distinction of being named Georgia Author of the Year by the Georgia Writers Association on separate occasions in two different genres, as a poet and as a novelist.
 He was also the first two-time winner (1998 and 2006) of the biennial Townsend Prize, which recognizes the best novel by a Georgia author.